ropensci/riem/README.md

 Please refer to the [`pkgdown` website](https://docs.ropensci.org/riem/) to read docs, in particular the [reference](https://docs.ropensci.org/riem/reference/index.html) and the [vignettes](https://docs.ropensci.org/riem/articles/index.html).

+# Breaking change in riem 1.0.0

+The `laton` argument of `riem_measures()` default to `FALSE`: you need to explicitly set it to `TRUE` for the latitude and longitude of the station to be included in the output.

 # Use cases in the wild

 Submit your use cases by opening [a new issue](https://github.com/ropensci/riem/issues/new)!